You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

 The shaving advantage of naturally derived shaving creams is the deep of lubrication they offer.

-Creams that are chemically created provide a barrier of lubrication on top of the skin only.
+Creams that are chemically created provide a barrier of lubrication on top of the skin.
 Natural creams provide this and more.
 That is, they penetrate below the skin’s surface.
 That makes your shave much more smooth.

 Manufactured by a US company that is certified as cruelty-free and vegan.
 A soap that hydrates and soothes as you shave.